 Make sure your landing pages are optimized for mobile, or there’s a good chance Google won’t let your mobile ads rank.

 Here’s an example of a good mobile ad.
-The ad extensions are straight to the point, and the click to call button allows people to easily contact the firm.
-Also, notice how much space the ad takes up on the mobile screen.
+The ad extensions are straight to the point, the click to call button allows people to easily contact the firm, plus you can see how far it is from your current location.

 Evaluate How Your Google Ads are Performing: Is It Worth it for Your Business?